 Guilt is widely accepted as a stereotypical Catholic trait, with the guiltiest of all Catholics being the Irish.
-Since we are in the Lenten season, I thought why not explore this concept of Irish Catholic guilt and its impact on the infamous Irish psyche.
+Let's explore this concept of Irish Catholic guilt and its impact on the infamous Irish psyche.

 By discussing Irish character traits, I hope I don't reinforce cultural stereotypes nor create an overly simple picture of the Irish.
 This is merely a light-hearted look at some attributes bestowed upon us by the rest of the world.